Aaron Ripkowski

-Aaron Randal Ripkowski (born December 20, 1992) is a former American football fullback.
-He played college football at Oklahoma, and was drafted by the Green Bay Packers in the sixth round of the 2015 NFL Draft.
+Aaron Randal Ripkowski (born December 20, 1992) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, and was selected by the Green Bay Packers in the sixth round of the 2015 NFL draft.

-Early years
+Early life

 Ripkowski attended and played high school football at Dayton High School.

 College career

-Ripkowski attended the University of Oklahoma, where he played on the Oklahoma Sooners football team from 2011 to 2014 under head coach Bob Stoops.
+Ripkowski attended the University of Oklahoma, where he played on the Sooners from 2011 to 2014 under head coach Bob Stoops.
 In the 2013 season, he had one reception for a three-yard touchdown on the season.
 In the 2014 season, he had seven receptions for 38 receiving yards and a receiving touchdown to go along with six carries for 13 rushing yards and three rushing touchdowns.
 In four years at Oklahoma, he appeared in 47 games and started 17.